ncarrillo/xanite/README.md

 - **Hardware Detection**:
-xanite-Android automatically identifies your device's hardware specifications, such as the GPU and RAM, and fine-tunes the settings to deliver peak performance.
+xanite automatically identifies your device's hardware specifications, such as the GPU and RAM, and fine-tunes the settings to deliver peak performance.

 ---